An independent second opinion before you sign.

 What you receive

-• A written second opinion on structure, fees, liquidity, leverage, conflicts and return reasonableness
+• A written second opinion on structure, fees, liquidity, leverage, conflicts and return

 • The exact questions to put to the sponsor